jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 ![ProfitHisto](Profit_Histogram2.png)

 We did notice a large portion of the cast members having very few movies, so we culled the cast members with less than 20 movies, and similarly with production companies with less than 10 movies as they would not be useful for training or testing with very little entries.
 At this point we filled any NaN entries with the average value for runtime, and one hot encoded the cast, genres, and production companies.
 Finally, looking at the profit output, we can see that about 70% of the movies are profitable, while 30% are not profitable, which results in an unbalanced dataset if addressed with a binary classifier.

-#### **Both:** :exclamation::exclamation:

-Both supervised and unsupervised learning will require cleaning the dataset and performing feature engineering to decide how to use the individual features.
-This stage will include visualizations and statistical analysis to decide on worthwhile features towards predicting movie financial success.

-#### **Supervised Learning: OLD** :exclamation::exclamation:

-For supervised learning the methods utilized is planned to be ensemble learning.
-Ensemble learning will encompass implementing multiple different methods of solving the regression problem and utilizing the different regression methods to decide on an output.
-Utilizing ensemble methods, like stacking, will allow for easy comparison between individual methods, and if combining those methods leads to a better solution in terms of modeling the success of the movie.

 #### **Supervised Learning: NEW**:
 For supervised learning the first model we implemented was Naive Bayes (NB).
 By using NB has the benefit of relatively easily handling mixed input features.
 By combining the probabilistic output of a Bernoulli NB for one hot encoded features, Categorical NB for categorical features, and Gaussian NB for continuous features, it is possible to fit a model with these three feature types.
 The models are initially trained with the selected features and the likelihood from each is then combined as in the equation below.